gwalbran/chef/README.md

 # Overview

-This chef repository contains some, but not all (some is still being migrated from puppet), of the configuration to provision the eMII infrastructure.
+This chef repository contains all cookbooks used for the IMOS infrastructure.

 # Getting Started